Making a Complaint

 The Governing Body will send a reply within fourteen days outlining how the complaint has been investigated and detailing the outcome.

-Any complaint can be emailed to the Chair of Governors, Peter Ingham at firstname.lastname@example.org; or mailed to him in an envelope marked ‘Private and Confidential’ to Peter Ingham, Chair of Governors, Stranton school, Southburn Terrace, Hartlepool.
+Any complaint can be emailed to the Chair of Governors, Diana Beddow at firstname.lastname@example.org; or mailed to her in an envelope marked ‘Private and Confidential’ to Diana Beddow, Chair of Governors, Stranton school, Southburn Terrace, Hartlepool.
 TS25 1SQ

 If you are not satisfied with the outcome of the Governing Body meeting you are able to take the matter to the next stage – this can also be done from stage one.

 A complaint can be made directly to the Academy Trust Board that governs Stranton School.
-This can be done by emailing the Chair of the Trust Peter Hart Director@strantonacademytrust.co.uk; or mailed to him in an envelope marked ‘Private and Confidential’ to Peter Hart, Chair of Stranton Academy Trust, Stranton school, Southburn terrace, Hartlepool.
+This can be done by emailing the Chair of the Trust Peter Ingham Director@edenacademytrust.co.uk; or mailed to him in an envelope marked ‘Private and Confidential’ to Peter Ingham, Chair of Eden Academy Trust, Stranton School, Southburn Terrace, Hartlepool.
 TS25 1SQ.